bshimanuki/queso/README.md

 ### Crossword Solver
 ```
-usage: xword [-h] [--image IMAGE] [--clues CLUES] [--entries ENTRIES]
+usage: xword [-h] [--image IMAGE] [--clues CLUES] [--entries ENTRIES] [--output OUTPUT]
-             [--output OUTPUT] [--clip]
+             [--force-number] [--clip] [--fft]

 Server for automated crossword solving.

 This tracks changes on the clipboard to update source data.
-After an image is
+After an image is copied, the server
-copied, the server will generate the board as html, which can be pasted into
-Google Sheets.
-After an image and a set of clues are copied, the server will
+will generate the board as html, which can be pasted into Google Sheets.
+After an image and a set of
-generate its best guess at filling out the board along with board and clue
+clues are copied, the server will generate its best guess at filling out the board along with board
-information.
+and clue information.

-The server will keep running in the background, taking whatever is put on the
+The server will keep running in the background, taking whatever is put on the clipboard, solving
-clipboard, solving crosswords, and putting the results back on the clipboard.
-In particular, it does not matter whether the image of the board or the text
+crosswords, and putting the results back on the clipboard.
+In particular, it does not matter whether
-of the clues is copied first.
-Once finished, it is recommended to stop the
+the image of the board or the text of the clues is copied first.
+Once finished, it is recommended to
-server so that it will not change new clipboard contents.
+stop the server so that it will not change new clipboard contents.

 On repeated uses, all crossword answer queries are cached.
-Additionally, the
+Additionally, the last image, clues,
-last image, clues, generated entry answers, and output are all stored to last-
-image.png, etc, under the queso project root.
-The last inputs are reused by
+generated entry answers, and output are all stored to last-image.png, etc, under the queso project
-default.
-To ignore a file, use the options to set the input file to /dev/null.
+root.
+The last inputs are reused by default.
+To ignore a file, use the options to set the input file
+to /dev/null.

 implementation details:
 This program has two parts, board extraction and crossword solving.
-A board is
+A board is extracted from an
-extracted from an image by performing autocorrelation with itself and then
-cross-correlation with a constructed grid of the detected size.
-Crossword
+image by performing autocorrelation with itself and then cross-correlation with a constructed grid
-solving is done by scraping a series of online crossword clue databases for
+of the detected size.
+Crossword solving is done by scraping a series of online crossword clue
-potential answers (via proxies so that three are no rate limits).
-The answer
+databases for potential answers (via proxies so that there are no rate limits).
+The answer scores
-scores are aggreated and used as priors for Bayesian inference (using Markov
-Random Fields).
-Belief propagation is performed using the sum-product
+are aggreated and used as priors for Bayesian inference (using Markov Random Fields).
+Belief
-algorithm where the values of cells in the crossword are the variables and the
+propagation is performed using the sum-product algorithm where the values of cells in the crossword
-probability distributions over the answer candidates are the factors.
-Unknown
+are the variables and the probability distributions over the answer candidates are the factors.
-answers are accounted for by a special answer candidate that uses a smoothed
+Unknown answers are accounted for by a special answer candidate that uses a smoothed trigram model
-trigram model over past NYT answers.
+over past NYT answers.

 optional arguments:
   -h, --help            show this help message and exit